galaxyproject/training-material/topics/genome-annotation/tutorials/apollo/tutorial.md

 # What's next?

 After generating your refined genome, you'll want to merge it back into the official gene sets.
+A future tutorial will show you how to do it within Galaxy.

-If a de novo set, you can export it as GFF3 and load it into a tool like [Tripal](http://tripal.info) to provide visualization.
+If a *de novo* set, you can export it as GFF3 and load it into a tool like [Tripal](http://tripal.info) to provide visualization.